protesilaos/my-website/_pages/cv.md

 - **2011 -- Present:** Launched my personal website, protesilaos.com,
-  which now contains more than 1000 publications on a range of topics, including politics, programming, and philosophy.
+  which now contains more than 1000 publications on a range of topics, including philosophy, programming, and politics.
 The website also hosts all the technical documentation of my Emacs packages.
-All my publications are provided for free and in freedom.
+My publications are provided for free and in freedom.

 - **2012 -- 2015:** Worked as a parliamentary assistant at the European